johndoe31415/biblint/README.md

       Finds occurences where two words are separate that should be written as one word (e.g., 'bit stream', 'byte code', 'run time').

+- **sloppy-abbreviations**:
+      Checks sloppy abbreviations such as "don't" or "can't" which should be avoided in technical writing.

 - **wordiness**:
       Checks wordiness of three-word phrases and offers alternatives.